haikalfouzi/porkbun-dns-updater/README.md

 ## Usage

-Edit the example.json file with your own secretapikey, apikey, domain, and subdomain from Porkbun.
+Edit the example.json file with your own secretapikey, apikey, domain, and subdomains from Porkbun.

 Make `porkbun-dns-updater` executable and run it with the json filename as an argument: